 - Oversee communications/cultivation/stewardship programs that include development of a quarterly newsletters and overseeing active social media efforts.

 - Is responsible for articulating and adherence to the Gift Acceptance Policies and Procedures of LCPC.

-- Is responsible for leading research efforts to identify potential new major donors (all constituencies) to the LCPC and working with staff and volunteers to build and nurture relationships with them for the well-being of LCPC.
+- Is responsible for leading research efforts to identify potential new major donors (all constituencies) and grant opportunities for the LCPC and working with staff and volunteers to build and nurture relationships with them for the well-being of LCPC.

 - Is responsible to maintain and enhance the LCPC’s image in the greater Lancaster County community and support the LCPC mission in all activities, publications and events.

 - Other duties that are deemed appropriate for the Clinic.